 Efficient Paddle Strokes To Navigate The Waters

-There are quite a few paddle strokes you can use to navigate the waters.
+You can use a few paddle strokes to navigate the waters.
 The most efficient paddle strokes will help you maneuver better on the waves.

-You can use J-strokes for propelling your board forward.
+You can use J-strokes to propel your board forward.
 The slight curving at the end of the stroke will allow you to correct the board’s tracking.

 Simple reverse strokes are the best for reducing speed and gaining more control when turning.